What is a Budget?

 As the name goes, zero-based budgeting starts from zero.
 It does not borrow from any prior budgets.
-It is a management based budget. the only factors considered are leadership vision and priorities.
-For every new year, goals are set afresh and the budgets are built accordingly.
-It represents are very dynamic and fast-paced form of budgeting.
-However, it may be a time-consuming process to start from a scratch every year.
-Also due to fresh revisions every year, the departments always remain in an uncertainty of the funds that may be allocated to them.
+It is a management-based budget.
+The only factors considered are leadership vision and priorities.
+Goals are set afresh for every new year, and the budgets are built accordingly.
+It represents a very dynamic and fast-paced form of budgeting.
+However, it may be a time-consuming process to start from scratch every year.
+Also, due to fresh revisions every year, the departments always remain uncertain of the funds that may be allocated to them.
 This may impact their productivity and consistency.

-A static budget is one which remains fixed throughout the period under question irrespective of the level of activity.
-The anticipated figures of expenses do not change with the change in the level of sales.
+A static budget is one that remains fixed throughout the period under question, irrespective of the level of activity.
+The anticipated figures for expenses do not change with the change in the level of sales.
 For example, if a firm sets out its commission expenses to be $300,000.
-Thereafter, the budgeted commission for the year shall remain $300,00 irrespective of whether the sales stand at $2 million, $5 million or $10 million.
-Obviously, actual results will vary widely due to lack of an all accommodative approach.
-A static budget is ideal for firms with predictable sales such as utility companies and PSU’s.
+After that, the budgeted commission for the year shall remain $300,00 irrespective of whether the sales stand at $2 million, $5 million, or $10 million.
+Obviously, actual results will vary widely due to the lack of an all accommodative approach.
+A static budget is ideal for firms with predictable sales, such as utility companies and PSUs.

-A stark opposite of static budgets, a flexible budget is designed to display the forecasted budget at various levels of activity.
+A stark opposite of static budgets, a flexible budget is designed to display the forecasted budget at various activity levels.
 Certain expenses being a direct function of sales are expressed as a percentage of the same.
-Sales commission, packaging, material are examples of the same.
-Then there are fixed expenses which remain constant irrespective of the level of activity.
+Sales commission, packaging, and material are examples of the same.
+Then there are fixed expenses that remain constant irrespective of the activity level.
 They are hard-coded into the budget and do not change.
-Examples include lease rentals, license fees, salaries among others.
+Examples include lease rentals, license fees, and salaries, among others.

 Below is an example of a flexible budget at different activity levels:

 |Total Fixed Expenses (C )||$1,87,500||$1,87,500||$1,87,500|